Common name: Dolphin

 Distribution: Temperate and tropical waters around the world

 Dolphins are warm-blooded marine mammals that breathe air.
-They are highly intelligent, sociable and playful animals found throughout the world’s oceans.
+Learn more about these highly intelligent, sociable and playful animals, with these dolphin facts.

 Ocean dolphins range in size from the smallest, Māui dolphin, to the largest known dolphin, the Orca or killer whale.